The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 To qualify for rent-a-room relief, the individual must receive rent or payment for goods / services (eg meals, cleaning and laundry) in respect of accommodation.
 The rent must accrue to the individual during the ‘income period’ (see below).
 The income must be otherwise chargeable to tax either as trading income or property income (ie the income is not exempt by any other provision).

-However, it is unusual for payments from a lodger to be trading income, as services other than the accommodation need to be provided for the
+However, it is unusual for payments from a lodger to be trading income, as services other than the accommodation need to be provided for the rental to be considered a trade.
+See the Badges of trade guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.